By Chantal Brocca

 6. Oversized and Retro Knits

-This evolved into over sized shirts.
-‘Slouchy’ is the natural effect of donning over sized, and this sits well with grunge.
+‘Slouchy’ is the natural effect of donning oversized anything, and this sits very well with grunge.
 Oversized knits are just the winter version, and all the better if they’re eco-friendly.

 Try: Svilu, below, have a great range of sustainable knits in retro style.

-Kordal Knitwear and eco-online retailer Amour Vert are a good place to browse.
+Eco-online retailer Amour Vert is a good place to browse, too.

 7. Leather Biker Jackets

 These should be a bit oversized and worn open over layers and layers of clothes to stay warm.
-Don’t worry – no cows died for the Sway’s leather jackets; they’re all made from reclaimed leather that would have been thrown out.
+Feel free to use White Out or Liquid Paper to scribble messages on the back, and of course, add buttons, patches and badges for a nod to punk.
+Oh, and don’t worry – no cows died for the Sway’s leather jackets; they’re all made from reclaimed leather that would have been thrown out.

 Try: The Sway at Reve en Vert.